Belfast councillors vote to stop Union flag flying on Andrew’s birthday

 He said he suggested working with unionist councillors to find an alternative day to fly the flag to retain the total number of designated days that it is flown from City Hall.

-The Alliance Party proposed July 1 as an alternative date, which is a date marked by Orange Order marches.
+Alliance councillor Nuala McAllister proposed July 1 as an alternative date, which is a date marked by Orange Order marches.
 That is set to be considered by the committee.

+She said her party has also written to the UK government (DCMS) to ask them to remove Prince Andrew’s birthday from the list of designated days for flying the flag.

 Mr Lyons said: “It’s extremely disheartening that despite my attempt to find a solution that would accommodate all parties, while saving the council from the spectacle of honouring someone facing the allegations before Prince Andrew, the DUP has obstinately rejected the proposal and seems adamant on pushing council to recognise this man.